 In contrast, a person who sleeps for the UK average of 7 hours per night is likely to be a male, aged between 25-49, and lives in the south of England.

 People who sleep the recommended 8 hours are likely to be younger (aged between 18-24), living in London and female.

-Movement helps to reduce stress, which has a positive effect on the immune system and our quality of sleep.
+2. Exercise: Movement helps to reduce stress, which has a positive effect on the immune system and our quality of sleep.
 A good aim is 30 minutes of moderate exercise 3 times a week.
 Be careful not to overexert yourself, as this can cause stress to increase.
-Try one of Lanserhof at the Arts Club’s live Instagram fitness classes including HIT and Pilates.
 Light exercise in the evening such as yoga and different stretches in combination with deep breaths is soothing and slows the heartbeat.

 3. Fresh Air: We are all spending more time inside than usual so it is important where possible to get a sensible amount of time in natural sunlight.
 The skin can produce vitamin D3 from sunlight with the help of UV-B radiation.
 Vitamin D, in turn, plays an essential role in the immune system making it less likely to be susceptible to infection as it helps to regulate the amount of calcium and phosphate in the body.
 In addition, our body releases the happiness hormone serotonin in sunlight which helps to eliminate stress and improve mood.
 Several studies associate low levels of vitamin D in your blood to a higher risk of sleep disturbances, poorer sleep quality and reduced sleep duration.